AB 1234 Self-Study Opportunity, Part One Office-Holder Perks

-Laws related to office-holder perks (also known as perquisites), including gifts and travel restrictions, personal and political use of public resources, and prohibitions against gifts of
+- Laws related to office-holder perks (also known as perquisites), including gifts and travel restrictions, personal and political use of public resources, and prohibitions against gifts of public funds.

 It also covers ethics principles that are related to these laws and public service ethics in general.

 The June 2006 “Everyday Ethics” column will provide a self-study opportunity to complete AB 1234 ethics training concerning governmental transparency and fair process laws.